geneontology/noctua-mcp/README.md

     ↓
 noctua-mcp (this package)
     ↓
-gocam-ai library
+noctua-py library
     ↓
 Barista API / Noctua
 ```

-All core logic resides in the `gocam-ai` library.
+All core logic resides in the `noctua-py` library.
 This MCP server only:
-1. Exposes gocam-ai functionality through MCP tools
+1. Exposes noctua-py functionality through MCP tools
 2. Manages client singleton
 3. Provides prompts for common patterns